8 min read

 With the Keto Diet being so popular right now, I often see people fueling the body with unhealthy fats.
 We want omega 3 right fats that promote anti-inflammatory effects: wild-caught fish, grass-fed butter, nuts, seeds, olive oil, coconut oil, etc.

 What you see on social media or in the magazines may not be "real" but may be slightly altered or unnatural.
 I bring this up because I feel like we compare ourselves to this un-realness.
 A healthy fat loss is in fact, 2-3 pounds per week!
 This will help us keep the weight off long term and not gain it back.
 Sometimes dramatically changing a diet can be daunting.

-I do think that it is important to listen to our body.
+I do think that it is important to listen to our bodies.
 A lot of times we are told to go workout no matter what.
 We think we have to go to the gym and workout until we want to collapse.
-Although that can be good for mental toughness, it can hinder the bodies ability to recover and place more stress on our body making it harder to hit our fat loss goals.
+Although that can be good for mental toughness, it can hinder the body’s ability to recover and place more stress on our body making it harder to hit our fat loss goals.
 Listen to your body if you are sore and fatigued.
-Try stretching, deep breathing, an at home body weight workout, or just quiet time.
-On the flip side, there has been plenty of times where I didn't want to go to the gym, and I made myself go and I felt so much better when I did.
-Following through is important but also being flexible and honest with yourself and knowing when it's time to just take second to breath.